 We often need to find out what all patches are applied to the EBS instance.
-Now this vary as per the EBS instance version.
+Now, this varies as per the EBS instance version.
 We have different queries for R12.1 and R12.2.Let’s find out the Query to check the patch applied in R12/R12.1 and Query to check patch applied in R12.2

 The above query is no longer the right way to do it due to the implications of online patching.

-For example, if you apply a patch in an online patching cycle and aborted the cycle before it is complete, the records inserted in the above two tables will not be updated or removed.
+For example, if you apply a patch in an online patching cycle and abort the cycle before it is complete, the records inserted in the above two tables will not be updated or removed.

 N – Not Applied In the current node but applied in other nodes

 H – Patch failed in the middle.
 (Hard Failure)

 F – Patch failed in the middle but the user tried to skip some failures.